 - For a more savory option, consider using steak seasoning which tends to be packed with black pepper, garlic, and herbs.

-- If you want to add even more sweetness, toss the roasted parsnips with 1 tbsp of honey or maple syrup and a drizzle of balsamic vinegar.
+- If you want to add even more sweetness, toss the roasted parsnips with 1 tbsp of honey or maple syrup.

-- Add flavor with fresh garlic or garlic powder and the finish the parsnips with chopped parsley and Parmesan cheese.
+- Add flavor with fresh garlic or garlic powder and then finish the parsnips with chopped parsley and Parmesan cheese.

 - Curry powder is a great counterpart to the sweetness of the parsnips and brings out its natural earthiness.

-- If you love ranch, consider tossing the parsnips with ranch seasoning and then serving some buffalo sauce on the side.
+- If you love ranch, consider tossing the parsnips with ranch seasoning and then serving some extra ranch dressing for dipping on the side.

 Parsnips are a vegetable that most people don't buy often so you may not be sure of how to choose them.
+Normally they are found near the carrots in the grocery store either loose or in a plastic bag.
 Follow these tips to choose the best parsnips.

 - Choose smaller, younger parsnips over the larger ones.
 They are sweeter than the more mature parsnips and they don't need to be peeled.